Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Currency

-Finland has Euro as its official currency.
-The most common credit cards used in Finland are Visa, MasterCard and American Express.
+Finland uses the Euro as its official currency.
+The most common credit cards used in Finland are Visa, MasterCard, and American Express.
 Since May 2019, Diner’s Club Card has not been a valid card for payments in Finland.
 Almost all payment cards in Finland have embedded chips and PIN codes to improve security.
-However, contactless card payments can be done up to 50 Euro without the need of PIN code.
+However, contactless card payments can be done up to 50 Euro without the need of PIN code and contactless payment using AppleWallet or some other form of phone-based mobile payment is quite common.
 Finns don’t use checks and it is very difficult to find a bank accepting one.
-A good network of ATMs exists in all inhabited areas throughout Finland and contactless payment and mobile payment are highly used forms of payments.
+A good network of ATMs exists in all inhabited areas throughout Finland.

 Telecommunications/Electronics

 Finland’s telecommunications environment is one of the most advanced in Europe.
 In 2021, 94 percent of Finnish households used broadband, and 93 percent had a mobile broadband connection.
-Reasonably priced and faultlessly functional broadband access is guaranteed by law to every person in the country, no matter how secluded area one lives.
+Reasonably priced and faultlessly functional broadband access is guaranteed by law to every person in the country, no matter in how secluded an area one lives.
 High-speed Internet connections are available at all business hotels and wireless broadband is offered for free in many places like shopping malls, airports, hotels, and libraries.
 The normal voltage in Finland is 220-240 volts.
 An adapter is needed because electric plugs differ from the ones used in the United States.
 Finland’s telephone country code is +358.

 Voice communication services have largely moved to mobile networks in Finland.
 Today, broadband connections for data and mobile services have widely replaced fixed telephone and network connections.